 JBL Go vs Go 2: The cheapest JBL speaker

-Want to go cheaper?
+Want to go smaller and cheaper?
 The JBL Go is the company's most affordable speaker.
-And there are two of them, with the JBL Go 2 recently joining the range.
-The new speaker extends the Bluetooth range by 10 feet, to 70 feet, and increases the battery life by an hour, up to 3 hours 30 minutes.
+The JBL Go 2 joined the range in 2019, with the new speaker extending the Bluetooth range by 3m, to 21m, increasing the battery life to five hours and, thanks to its bar-of-soap shape, upping the cuteness factor substantially.

-The JBL Go 2 also adds IPX7 water protection certification, so it can be submerged in water (a little bit) and is essentially splashproof and ideal for taking to the beach or the pool.
-Worth the money?
-Well, it's only £27, so...
+The JBL Go 2 also adds IPX7 water protection certification, so like a few other of JBL's latest offerings, can be submerged in water to a depth of up to 1m for nearly 30 minutes – ideal for taking to the beach or the pool.